 Hurray, it’s the season for those delicious and juicy kiwi fruits!
-Cue, stocking up on them when they hit the supermarket shelves or maybe you’ve grown your very own kiwi bush and have a glut?
+Cue, stocking up on them when they hit the supermarket shelves or maybe you’ve grown your very own kiwi fruit plant and have a fruit glut?
 Either way, you’ve likely ended up with more than you know what to do with and face the dilemma of them going bad.
-After pondering all of this you are probably wondering whether freezing is a reliable solution?
+After pondering all of this you are probably wondering whether you can freeze kiwi fruit?

 Preparing Fresh Kiwi For The Freezer